-- Do Multiplex Molecular Diagnostics improve outcomes for Travelers in a Resource-poor Setting with Travelers’ Diarrhea and Respiratory Illness?, Prativa Pandey, Nepal, Principal Investigator.
+- Do Multiplex Molecular Diagnostics improve outcomes for Travellers in a Resource-poor Setting with Travellers' Diarrhea and Respiratory Illness?, Prativa Pandey, Nepal, Principal Investigator.

-- Real-time remote monitoring of malaria chemoprophylaxis adverse events though Smartphone application (Trip App), Natalia Rodriguez Valero, Spain.
+- Real-time remote monitoring of malaria chemoprophylaxis adverse events through Smartphone application (Trip App), Natalia Rodriguez Valero, Spain.
 Principal Investigator.

-This year once again the ISTM devoted special funding for research in resource-limited countries and emerging markets for the first time.
-This funding was in addition to the annual research grant program already in place.
+This year the ISTM devoted special funding for research in resource-limited countries and emerging markets for the first time.
+This funding is in addition to the annual research grant program already in place.
 We are happy to announce this year's recipient of this funding.

-1. Pathogens Identification and Antimicrobial Susceptibility Testing on Traveler's Diarrhea Cases in Bali, Indonesia, Arak Agung Sri Agung Aryastuti, Indonesia, Principal Investigator.
+- Pathogens Identification and Antimicrobial Susceptibility Testing on Travellers' Diarrhea Cases in Bali, Indonesia, Arak Agung Sri Agung Aryastuti, Indonesia, Principal Investigator.

-2016 Research Award Winners1.
-Inhaled Budesonide for Altitude Illness Prevention.
-Dr. Christopher Davis, United States, Principal Investigator.
+- Inhaled Budesonide for Altitude Illness Prevention.
+Dr. Christopher Davis, United States of America, Principal Investigator.

 This year the ISTM devoted special funding for research in resource-limited countries and emerging markets for the first time.
 This funding was in addition to the annual research grant program already in place.
 We are happy to announce the first recipient of this funding.